xihajun/Data-Science-Deep-learning-Sam-Jun/README.md

 * Idea: (1,1,0,0,0) or (1,2,0,0,0)
-* Defined an position matrix which considers the order
+* Defined an position matrix which considers the order **In addtion, we tried 3 letters combinations.**

 - [x] **Add noise for the dataset**
 * Given 0.1 0.2 errors, see the prediction results
 * plot the prediction acc

+The DL algorithm has a rubost property for random mislabelled data especially when the data size is big.
+However, for the data mislabelled on system arranged (for example, set all the cats as dogs, DL model doesn't have this property anymore.)

 - [ ] **Watching videos and papers for logic programming**